Home About

 We propose Video-TransUNet, a deep architecture for instance segmentation in medical CT videos constructed by integrating temporal feature blending into the TransUNet deep learning framework.
 In particular, our approach amalgamates strong frame representation via a ResNet CNN backbone, multi-frame feature blending via a Temporal Context Module (TCM), non-local attention via a Vision Transformer, and reconstructive capabilities for multiple targets via a UNet-based convolutional-deconvolutional architecture with multiple heads.

-Desktop View Portable AED Delivery Emergency Drone (Patent under review) - 2022
+Desktop View Portable AED Delivery Emergency Drone (Patented) - 2022

 Chengxi Zeng, Yuhang Ming, Mengxun Bai, Ruobing Li